-- Most notably, the remarkable Knysna Dwarf Chameleon remains one of the smallest known chameleon species.
+- Perhaps most notably, the remarkable Knysna Dwarf Chameleon remains one of the smallest known chameleon species.
 Many also consider it to be one of the most colorful of all its related species.
 Admittedly, however, all its relatives rank as distant.

-- Furthermore, it also stands apart from other lizards for another reason.
+- The marvel of Nature also stands apart from other lizards for another reason.
 That’s because the diminutive lizard appears to be an entirely separate basal offshoot of the common ancestors of all members of the Bradypodion genus.

 Knysna Dwarf Chameleon Physical Description

-Yet another physical characteristic also distinguishes it from related species.
+Yet another physical characteristic also distinguishes this particular reptile from related species.
 That’s because, relative to body length, it has the longest tail of any member of its genus.
-Further, its tongue can also extend twice the length of its body.
+Its remarkable tongue can also extend twice the length of its body.